-For those who are ready to clear the air and take their indoor air quality more seriously, congratulations!
-Finding the right purifier can go a long way toward increasing respiratory wellness.
+For those who are ready to clear the air and take their Indoor Air Quality more seriously, congratulations!
+Air purifiers (whole-home, room, or both) can go a long way toward increasing respiratory wellness.

-Unbeknownst to many, our homes are filled with dust mites, molds, allergies, VOCs and more.
-Actively removing these indoor air pollutants can help stave off allergy and asthma triggers.
+Unbeknownst to many, our homes are filled with dust mites, molds, allergies, VOCs, and more.
+Actively removing these indoor air pollutants can help fend off allergy and asthma triggers.

 First off, there are two main things to look for in an air purifier: